Arab - Israeli Conflict

 On June 5, Israel launched an attack on Egypt.
 The Israeli Air Force (IAF) destroyed most of the Egyptian Air Force in a surprise attack then turned east to destroy the Jordanian, Syria, and Iraqi air forces.

 This strike was the crucial element in Israeli’s victory in the Six-Day War.
 At the war’s end, Israel had gained control of the Sinai Peninsula, the Gaza Strip, the West Bank, eastern Jerusalem, Shebaa farms, and the Golan Heights.

 The result of the war affects the geopolitics of the region to this day.

 At the end of August 1967, Arab leaders met in Khartoum in response to the war, to discuss the Arab position toward Israel.

 They reached a consensus that there should be no recognition, no peace, and no negotiations with the State of Israel, the so-called “three no’s”.

 In 1969, Egypt initiated the War of Attrition, with the goal of exhausting Israel into surrendering the Sinai Peninsula.
 The war ended following Gamal Abdel Nasser’s death in 1970.

 On October 6, 1973, Syria and Egypt staged a surprise attack on Israel on Yom Kippur, the holiest day of the Jewish calendar.

-The Israeli military were caught off guard and unprepared, and took about three days to fully mobilize.
+The Israeli military was caught off guard and unprepared and took about three days to fully mobilize.

 The Yom Kippur War accommodated indirect confrontation between the US and the Soviet Union.